 has never required therapy; and completely resected carcinoma in situ of any type.

 22. Women of child-bearing potential, defined as all women physiologically capable of

 becoming pregnant, are not allowed to participate in this study UNLESS they are using

 highly effective methods of contraception throughout the study and for 6 months after

 study drug discontinuation.
 Highly effective contraception methods include:

-case of use of oral contraception, women should be stable on the same pill
+use of oral contraception, women should be stable on the same pill for a minimum

 3. Barrier methods of contraception: condom or occlusive cap (diaphragm or

-suppository.
 Post-menopausal women are allowed to participate in this study.
+Women are

-status of the woman has been confirmed by follow-up hormone level assessment
+the reproductive status of the woman has been confirmed by follow up hormone

 the drug via seminal fluid.